Catalog Generation

 4.1: Source Identification with PhotUtils

-For the segmentation algorithm the photutils.segmentation Astropy tool is used to identify sources in the background-subtracted multi-filter detection image.
+For the segmentation algorithm the photutils.segmentation subpackage is used to identify sources in the background-subtracted multi-filter detection image.
 As is the case for the point-source detection algorithm, this is the juncture where the common background computed in Section 1.3, relevant for both the point and segment algorithms, is applied to the science data to begin the source detection process.
-To identify a signal as a source, the signal must have a minimum number of connected pixels, each of which is greater than its two-dimensional threshold image counterpart.
-Connectivity refers to how pixels are literally touching along their edges and corners, and the threshold image is the background RMS image (Section 1.3) multiplied by a configurable n-sigma value and modulated by a weighting scheme based upon the WHT extension of the detection image.
-Before applying the threshold, the detection image is filtered by the image kernel (Section 1.4) to smooth the data and enhance the ability to identify signal which is similar in shape to the kernel.
+To identify a signal as a source, the signal must have a minimum number of connected pixels, source_box, each of which is greater than its two-dimensional threshold image counterpart.
+Connectivity refers to how pixels are literally touching along their edges and corners, and the threshold image is the background RMS image (Section 1.3) multiplied by a configurable n-sigma value, segm_nsigma, and modulated by a weighting scheme based upon the WHT extension of the detection image.
+Before applying the threshold, the detection image is filtered by the image kernel (Section 1.5) to smooth the data and enhance the ability to identify signal which is similar in shape to the kernel.
 This process generates a two-dimensional segmentation image or map where a segment is defined to be a number of connected pixels which are all identified by a numeric label and are considered part of the same source.

+If the final segmentation map contains large segments which did not exceed any threshold, but are still generous in size, a deblending process is applied to the map.
 Because different sources in close proximity can be mis-identified as a single source, it is necessary to apply a deblending procedure to the segmentation map.
 The deblending is a combination of multi-thresholding, as is done by Source Extractor and the watershed technique.

 Caution

 The deblending can be problematic if the background determination has not been well-determined, resulting in segments which are a large percentage of the map footprint.
-In this case, the deblending can take unreasonable amounts of time (e.g., days) to conclude.
+In this case, the deblending can take unreasonable amounts of time (e.g., literally days) to conclude.
 This led to the implementation of logic to limit the use of deblending to only those segments which are larger than the PSF kernel.
 This will result in some faint close sources being identified as a single source in the final catalog.

 Note